Rayuan Pulau Kelapa: Recordings

 A recording of the song by Gordon Tobing was popular in the USSR in the 1950s.
 The song was extremely popular among Russians, was arranged by the Soviet Composer Vitaly Geviksman and performed in Russian by the singer Maya Golovnya (Russian text by V. Korchagin).
 In 1956, the song recorded in Polish under the name "Indonezja" by Polish singer Janusz Gniatkowski.
 In 1956, the song recorded in Chinese under the name "Ye Dao Gu Niang" (椰島姑娘 (椰岛姑娘, Coconut Island Girl)) by Macanese singer Poon Sow-keng.
 In 1958, the song recorded in Finnish under the name "Indonesia" by Estonian opera singer Georg Ots.
 In 1980, the song recorded in Dutch under the name "Indonesië, ik hou van jou" by Dutch singer Anneke Grönloh.
 A 1998 recording by Twilite Chorus was included on Addie MS' compilation album Simfoni Negeriku.
 In 2005, "Rayuan Pulau Kelapa" was sampled by Indonesian comedy vocal group Project Pop in their song "Indovers".
 It was performed again by Indonesian rock band Endank Soekamti in 2015.

 Uses in media

+The ending bars of the song is played as an interval signal on RRI Programa 3.

-During the New Order era, TVRI played the song as its closedown tune every evening.
+During the New Order era, TVRI played the song as its sign-off tune each night.